Top Asian News 4:03 a.m. GMT

 VIENTIANE, Laos (AP) — Southeast Asian defense chiefs met Thursday with their counterparts from China, the United States and other nations in Laos for security talks, which come as Beijing’s increasingly assertive stance in its claim to most of the South China Sea is leading to more confrontations.
 The closed-door talks put U.S. Secretary of Defense Lloyd Austin and Chinese Defense Minister Dong Jun in the same room, a day after Dong refused a request to meet with Austin one-on-one on the sidelines of the ASEAN summit of defense ministers.
 The U.S. and China have been working to improve frayed military-to-military communications and Austin said he regretted Dong’s decision, calling it “a setback for the whole region.”
 A Chinese statement indicated that Beijing was unhappy with U.S.

-VIENTIANE, Laos (AP) — An Australian teenager has died after drinking tainted alcohol in Laos in what Australia’s prime minister on Thursday called every parent’s nightmare.
+VIENTIANE, Laos (AP) — An Australian teenager and a British woman have died after drinking tainted alcohol in Laos in what Australia’s prime minister on Thursday said was every parent’s nightmare.
 An American and two Danish tourists also died, officials said, following reports that several people had been sickened in a Laotian town popular with backpackers.
 Australian Prime Minister Anthony Albanese told Parliament that 19-year-old Bianca Jones had died after being evacuated from Vang Vieng, Laos for treatment in a Thai hospital.
 Her friend, also 19, remains hospitalized in neighboring Thailand.
 “This is every parent’s very worst fear and a nightmare that no one should have to endure,” Albanese said.

 Thai court dismisses activist’s suit against Israeli spyware producer over lack of evidence